 - Secondary Education/Curriculum & Instruction

-The MSE K-12 and MSE Secondary degrees are designed to address the five propositions of accomplished teaching as prescribed by the National Board for Professional Teaching Standards (NBPTS) and are available entirely online, as long as the electives chosen are also offered online.
+The MSE K-12, MSE Middle Level, and MSE Secondary options are designed to address the five propositions of accomplished teaching as prescribed by the National Board for Professional Teaching Standards (NBPTS) and are available entirely online, as long as the electives chosen are also offered online.

 *This degree is offered entirely online assuming students choose online electives only.

 To be accepted, a student must provide evidence of the following:

 - submit proof of teacher certification or professional endorsement from any of the 50 states or territories and have graduated from a NCATE or regionally accredited university

 - submit a copy of his/her last summative teaching evaluation (i.e., a PBTE or similar evaluation form), or a letter from a school superintendent, principal or professor attesting to teaching ability and/or graduate studies potential

 A student may apply a maximum of six hours of graduate study in EDFL Special Projects courses (students must consult and get consent from their graduate adviser for exceptions).
 A maximum of twelve graduate semester hours taken prior to the development of a program of study at Central and approved by the student's graduate program adviser may be accepted on a program of study.
 EDFL 5900 or an adviser-approved alternative research course must be taken within the first 12 hours of a program.
 EDFL 6110 must be taken after completing a minimum of 24 hours of required course work.